pravallika1120/student-management-ml/README.md

 The main objectives of this project are:

-1. To develop a centralized system for managing university student information.
+1. To develop a centralized student management system.
-2. To reduce manual work involved in maintaining student records.
+2. To reduce manual student record management.
+3. To securely store student information.
-3. To provide secure authentication for Admin and Students.
+4. To provide Admin and Student authentication.
-4. To allow administrators to manage student academic information.
+5. To allow administrators to manage student records.
-5. To provide student registration and account activation.
+6. To provide students with secure account registration and login.
-6. To display important academic statistics.
+7. To calculate important academic statistics.
+8. To integrate Machine Learning into the student management system.
-7. To predict student academic performance using Machine Learning.
+9. To predict student academic performance.
-8. To provide a simple and user-friendly university-oriented interface.
+10. To provide a simple and user-friendly web interface.

 ---